Maktorion (monte Bubbonia)

 A wonderful place from a landscape point of view, at 595 meters above sea level, this was perhaps the seat of the ancient Sicani city, Maktorion, from the 8th century BC.
 Whether or not, Mount Bubbonia was later occupied by the Siceliots (Greeks of Sicily) and its ruins are, in fact, of that period (6th – 7th century BC).

 Triumphant, as always with these inland archeological mountains, is its naturalistic and agricultural landscape.
 Just getting there is exalting.
 The peak dominates over a large area.
-It rises in the east, passing among the few remains of the wall; on the Acropolis (the western part of the summit’s plateau) there are interesting remains of what must have been a temple, and where the Gorgon in the photo was found.
+It rises in the east, passing among the few remains of the wall; on the Acropolis (the western part of the summit’s plateau) there are interesting remains of what must have been a temple, and where the

 There isn’t much, but it is still a beautiful place, surrounded by eucalyptus trees and with a great panorama.